Snarp/magnus_archives_transcripts/_posts/2017-11-08-0803-making-of-magnus.md

 #### ANIL

 Assuming you have subscribed, it should be waiting for you when you get up or when you get home, depending on if you're in the US.
 I will then do a shout-out on social media and then I'll go on the forums and you will get a dedicated thread to the episode.
 After that, I'll then give it a couple hours and throughout the day I will then do social media sweeps, just to keep an eye on what people are saying, see if there are any problems with the episode.
-Then check the reddit, we do have a dedicated subreddit for *Magnus* at [*/r/themagnusarchives*](https://www.reddit.com/r/TheMagnusArchives/), and just follow the conversations.
+Then check the reddit, we do have a dedicated subreddit for *Magnus* at [__/r/themagnusarchives__](https://www.reddit.com/r/TheMagnusArchives/), and just follow the conversations.
 See if people liked the episode, see what they are talking about it.
 Have they delved into the conspiracies and the red string behind it?

 #### MARTYN

-Would definitely recommend listen to the episode first then go on the forum about it.
+Would definitely you recommend listen to the episode first then go on the forum about it.

 #### ANIL